Quitting job is not as difficult as it seems. See how I managed to quit my high paying job in an MNC in the midst of 2008 financial crisis.

 I did lose track of my savings and moved towards investment.
-I did not opt for investments into bank deposit but jumped into equity investment.
-Soon I realized that it wasn’t something I can focus when I have a full-time job as well as working on building my forums and blog.
+I did not opt for investments into bank deposits but jumped into equity investment.
+Soon I realized that it wasn’t something I can focus on when I have a full-time job as well as working on building my forums and blog.
 So I opted out of those investments, and it was challenging to be doing that.

 4. The Quit